Modern and Classical Languages

 - ALL our graduates who applied to graduate school were admitted into regionally or nationally-recognized programs

 Our faculty's expertise encompasses a broad range spanning Latin American literature, Hispanic women's writing, Spanish and Latin American culture, Hispanic linguistics, and the use of technology in the Humanities.
-Our students can take classes at the Elementary and Intermediate levels in French, German, Japanese, and Latin.
-We also offer Elementary Arabic classes.
+Our students can take classes at the Elementary and Intermediate levels in Arabic, French, German, Japanese, and Latin.

 Our instructors are passionate about language and culture.
 We strive to help students think critically, develop technical skills, and embrace the creative power of language.
 Areas of professional focus include Latin American literature, Hispanic women's writing, Spanish and Latin American culture, and Hispanic linguistics.